nrinaudo/kantan.csv/docs/src/main/tut/03-rows_as_case_classes.md

 ---

 ## Overview
-In a [previous tutorial](01-rows_as_collections.html), we saw how to deal with CSV data composed of rows of homogeneous types.
-While a common enough scenario, you'll also find yourself having to deal with heterogeneous data types fairly often.
+In a [previous tutorial](02-rows_as_tuples), we saw how to decode CSV rows into tuples.
+This is useful, but we sometimes want a more specific type - a `Point` instead of an `(Int, Int)`, say.
+Case classes lend themselves well to such cases, and kantan.csv has various mechanisms to support them.

-Take, for instance, the [wikipedia CSV example](https://en.wikipedia.org/wiki/Comma-separated_values#Example):
+Take, for example, the [wikipedia CSV example](https://en.wikipedia.org/wiki/Comma-separated_values#Example):

 ```
 Year,Make,Model,Description,Price